taranchik/random-numbers/README.md

 ![Project Image](https://i.imgur.com/pL1eFAI.png)

-> Random Numbers is a Unity based game where the goal is to find appropriate number on the board for a certain period of time.
+> Random Numbers is a Unity Engine based game where the goal is to find appropriate number on the board for a certain period of time.

 ---